“Let’s meet in the garden”… of the University of Montpellier!

 Sunday, June 8:

-- 3 p.m.: in a dry, mineral world, discovering how Mediterranean plants have adapted
+- 3:00 p.m.: In a dry, rocky landscape, discover how Mediterranean plants have adapted

 The Montpellier Botanical Garden

-Founded in 1593 at the request of King Henry IV by physician and botanist Pierre Richer de Belleval to collect medicinal plants and train medical students, the Jardin des Plantes is now one of Montpellier's most iconic sites, attracting visitors from all over the world.
-Visitors come to stroll in the shade of the bamboo grove or along the shady paths of the English garden, admire the Martins greenhouse and its "succulent" plants, or dream by the lotus pond in the footsteps of André Gide or Paul Valéry...
-It immediately established itself as an exceptional place for education and research.
-Remarkable figures such as Pierre Magnol and Augustin-Pyramus de Candolle made major conceptual advances in the field of botany there.
-In addition to the plant collections, both outdoors and under glass, there is a collection of statues dedicated to Montpellier's naturalists.
-The Jardin des Plantes de Montpellier is home to trees that are several hundred years old and a number of rare species.
-Enlarged in 1810 and 1860, it covers nearly 5 hectares in the heart of Montpellier.
-Listed as a historic site (since 1982) and protected as a historic monument (since 1992), France's oldest official botanical garden is attached to the Faculty of Medicine of the University of Montpellier.
+Founded in 1593 at the request of King Henry IV by the physician and botanist Pierre Richer de Belleval to collect medicinal plants and train medical students, the Jardin des Plantes is now one of Montpellier’s most iconic landmarks and attracts visitors from around the world.
+People come here to stroll in the shade of the bamboo grove or along the shaded paths of the English garden, to admire the Martins Greenhouse and its “succulent” plants, or to daydream by the lotus pond in the footsteps of André Gide or Paul Valéry… It established itself from the outset as an exceptional center for education and research.
+Remarkable figures, such as Pierre Magnol and Augustin-Pyramus de Candolle, made major conceptual advances in the field of botany there.
+In addition to the plant collections, both outdoors and under glass, there is a collection of statues dedicated to Montpellier’s naturalists.
+The Montpellier Botanical Garden preserves trees that are several centuries old and numerous rare species.
+Expanded in 1810 and 1860, it covers nearly 5 hectares in the heart of Montpellier.
+Listed as a historic site (since 1982) and protected as a historic monument (since 1992), France’s oldest official botanical garden is affiliated with the Faculty of Medicine at the University of Montpellier.

 - Date: June 6, 7, and 8, 2025